shreyavs09/Healthcare-Analysis-Project/README.md

     pip install pandas numpy matplotlib seaborn scikit-learn xgboost
     ```
 - Open `Healthcare_Analytics_EDA_&_Predictive_Modelling.ipynb` in Jupyter Notebook or VS Code with the Jupyter extension.
 - Run all cells sequentially.
-Ensure `Healthcare Analysis Dataset.xlsx - Data.csv` is in the same directory.
+Ensure `Healthcare Analysis Dataset.xlsx` is in the same directory.
+- **For Google Colab users:** When running the notebook in Google Colab, you will be prompted to upload the `Healthcare Analysis Dataset.xlsx` file using the `files.upload()` function in the **Data Loading** section.

 ---